vivek-vishwanath/xv6/README.md

 This is a *large* lab, larger than the labs you've done so far.
 You must complete the parts in order.

-We have divided it into two checkpoints:
-- Checkpoint 1: Parts 1 to 2
-- Checkpoint 2: Parts 3 to 5

 To give a sense of how long it may take to complete each part, we've marked them with the following labels:
 - easy: 30m to 1hr